 SWEATING IN THE LAND OF SMILES (2021)

-In Sweating in the Land of Smiles, I unveil living in Thailand during COVID-19, the year of radical change, and 2021.
+In Sweating in the Land of Smiles, I unveil living in Thailand during COVID-19, the year of radical change.
 We’ll discover the Bangkok way of doing things through my observations and conversations with some Thai locals.
 You'll get an honest account of my experience living in a city with ten and a half million people.

-I don’t advocate for people to pack their bags and leave everything behind in this book.
+In this book, I don’t advocate for people to pack their bags and leave everything behind.
 The grass isn’t always greener.
 We must endure hardships different from the ones back home.
-Keep in mind that the chapters aren't research-based or a how-to manual to get by.
+Consider that the chapters aren't research-based or a how-to manual to get by.
 I don't know the nuts and bolts about Thai culture and the Bangkok lifestyle either.